 Common Issues for the Impeller Getting Stuck

 Impellers commonly get clogged in the early spring, when your pool is still closed, and the weather starts to change.
 The wind blows around leaves and twigs that get sucked into your pool pump, clogging the impeller and disrupting the water flow.
 It’s actually a fairly common pool pump problem.
-If that’s the case with your equipment, read my complete guide on cleaning your pool pump impeller.
+If that’s the case with your equipment, read my complete guides on cleaning your pool pump impeller and pool pump cleaning.

 Small Debris Getting Stuck